 That’s what we’re discussing today – do narcissists follow the same relationship patterns in every relationship?
 Narcissists and people with NPD tend to develop their favorite strategies for getting what they want from other people – and yeah, they do tend to repeat them over and over again, especially if the other person cooperates on any level.

 What do I mean?
-Let’s look at some different narcissistic relationship patterns.
+Let’s look at some different toxic relationship patterns that you’ll often see with malignant narcissists.

 “Repeat Rom-Com narcissism” is an interesting one, and it can really fly under your radar.
 They love a good romance flick, and the way they see it, their lives should look just like one!
 These narcissists are so wrapped up in the “pretty” part of the relationship that they believe the whole thing should look that way.
 See, just like anyone else, narcissists can have some pretty big romantic fantasies.

 - The Rom-Com romantic type will do the candlelight dinner and flowers thing early in the relationship.